HarHarLinks/matrix-webhook-receiver/README.md

 ### Post

-1. make a POST like the following, which can usually be done from most apps with a webhook feature: `curl -v --header 'Content-Type: application/json' --data '{"payload":"hello world"}' https:///example.com/webhooks/whid`.
+1. make a POST like the following, which can usually be done from most apps with a webhook feature: `curl --header 'Content-Type: application/json' --data '{"payload":"hello world"}' https:///example.com/webhooks/whid`.
 Don't forget to supply credentials if you set up authorization in your reverse proxy.
-2. supply optional fields to diverge from your default profile settings: `curl -v --header 'Content-Type: application/json' --data '{"payload":":beetle:", "emoji":true, "msgtype":"notice"}' https:///example.com/webhooks/whid`
+2. supply optional fields to diverge from your default profile settings: `curl --header 'Content-Type: application/json' --data '{"payload":":beetle:", "emoji":true, "msgtype":"notice"}' https:///example.com/webhooks/whid`